allegroai/clearml-docs/docs/webapp/applications/apps_overview.md

 ![Instance list actions](../../img/apps_instance_list_actions.png)

 * **Import Configuration** - Import an app instance's configuration file.
-This opens the app configuration form prefilled according to the imported file.
+This opens the app instance launch form prefilled according to the imported file.
 You can modify the configuration before launching the instance.

 * **Clear Completed** - Delete all app instances that have completed their execution.
 This action only